yasharahmedkhan/RASCALL/README.md

 Skim the [RASCALL paper](https://pubs.rsc.org/en/content/articlehtml/2019/cp/c8cp07057a) which describes the function, workings and science of RASCALL.
 Section 5.3 `Future versions` includes plans for updates on code base.
 The RASCALL paper and this repository will serve as the main reference.
 Notes by previous contributors can be found in the `notes/` folder.

-The quickest way to understand the workings of RASCALL is to run the code in Quick Start, read the code and see what they are doing.
+The quickest way to understand the workings of RASCALL is to run the code in Quick Start, read the code, make small modifications and see what they are doing.

 ## Intermediate Projects